 "...Maybe you should just stop leaving it out in the open," I choke out.
 "You're the one making it so easy."

 Is this how I die?
 It makes sense, if so.
 A pathetic death for a pathetic human.
 My whole life, I’ve been worthless.
-I’ve barely even tried to be anything else.
-Only just now was I learning to live off of more than handouts, and I’m sixteen already!
+I don’t remember even trying to be anything else.
+Only just now am I learning to live off of more than handouts, and I’m sixteen already!
 Too old to start.
 So really, beaten bloody in an alleyway seems like the way to go.
 It happens to nameless people all the time.
 I might as well be one of them.

 With a crunch, I feel my ribs break as the man's latest rage-fueled kick lifts me off the ground and knocks me straight into a wall.
 Moron probably didn't get that strong baking bread.
 Just more of that talent some people have.
 Stupid, lucky, degenerate, fat bastard!
 Why does this jerk get something while people like me are left to rot?
-I don't deserve any kind of power, but he sure as hell doesn't deserve it either.
 Why him and not me?

 A scream escapes my lips.
 I hadn't cried out through the whole beating, but now?
 Now I’m angry.
 I just want to hurt him back.
+I’m tired of waiting around for a miracle to rescue me!
 I want to see him suffer before I die!
 Maybe it won't do anything, maybe he won't even feel it, but I lash out at him anyway.
 What else can I do?
 Blindly, angrily, I reach for him with everything I have.
 I wish he was dead.
 Dead!

 Broken, beaten, and bloody on the street, I am alone.
 Only one of my bruised eyes can even open anymore, but Grig... doesn't appear to be breathing.
 The fight is over, and held tight in my fist is something I can't see.
 It shimmers outside the edge of my vision, wavering and frail.
 Like it could fall apart at any moment.
+Some part of me bubbles in satisfaction.
 For some reason, I know.

 It’s Grig’s soul.